flounderK/BinClipper/README.md

                         bytes NUMBER times, or all instances if NUMBER is left -1
     search              Just search for patterns
+    chain               Process a chain of multiple binary modification operations

 optional arguments:
   -h, --help            show this help message and exit